Nurses

 If the office is closed and assistance is needed outside of these hours please see an Administrator, go to the Front Desk, or to a House Assistant.

-Student dismissal through the health office requires a nurse to assess for illness or injury.
-Students will only be dismissed home with parental permission.
+DISMISSAL: Student dismissal through the health office requires a nurse to assess for illness or injury.
+Students under the age of 18 will only be dismissed home with parental permission.

 Student Health and Emergency Information Form